-Early Entrance students may be awarded up to $1,400 per year.
+Early Entrance students may be eligible for an award of up to $1,400/year.
 Students who receive a Hutchins scholarship must maintain at least a 3.0 grade point at Shimer in order to retain it.

 Alumni Legacy Scholarship

-Children or grandchildren of Shimer alumni who choose to become Shimerians themselves may be awarded for up to $1,000 per year for full-time enrollment.
+Children or grandchildren of Shimer alumni who choose to become Shimerians themselves may be awarded up to $1,000/year for full-time enrollment.
 Applicants referred to Shimer by our alumni are also eligible for this grant if they are admitted.

 City Year National Service Scholarship

 Scholarships for 30% of Shimer College tuition will be awarded to Shimer students who were City Year corps members or alumni who successfully completed at least one year of service and to City Year staff members who were employed for at least two years.
 Application fees are also waived for applicants to Shimer coming from City Year.

 Frances Wood Shimer Scholarship

-This is a merit-based scholarship recognizing the previous accomplishments and promise of select Shimer students.
-Scholarships have been awarded in recognition of talent in fine arts, creative writing, drama, and community service.
+This is a merit-based scholarship recognizing the previous academic accomplishments and promise of select Shimer students.

 The Phi Theta Kappa Scholarship

-Scholarships of up to $6,000 per year are awarded to transfer students who are members of the Phi Theta Kappa International Honor Society will receive a minimum academic scholarship of $12,000/year.
+Transfer students who have completed 12 credit hours or more and are members of the Phi Theta Kappa International Honor Society will receive a minimum academic scholarship of $12,000/year.
 Verification of Phi Theta Kappa membership is required.